 - What is Duchenne muscular dystrophy?

-Duchenne muscular dystrophy is an inherited genetic disease with onset usually before the age of 6.
-It is characterised by symmetrical progressive diminishing and weakness of the muscles, first at the height of the pelvis and legs, later on also the muscles of the chest and arms are involved.
+Duchenne muscular dystrophy is an inherited genetic disease with onset usually before the age of six.
+It is characterised by symmetrical progressive diminishing and weakness of the muscles, first at the height of the pelvis and legs.
+Later on, the muscles of the chest and arms are also involved.
 Genes located on structures present in each cell of the body (the so-called chromosomes), carry the genetic information that determines the characteristics of each individual.
-In humans, the so-called X and Y-chromosomes determine the sex, but carry also other genetic information.
-Duchenne muscular dystrophy is caused by an abnormality of a gene located on the X chromosome and thus it affects mainly boys.
-This gene is responsible for the production of a protein, the so-called dystrophin, in the muscle cells.
-This means that patients suffering from this condition do not produce the dystrophin protein or produce a non functional dystrophin.
+In humans, the so-called X and Y chromosomes determine sex, but carry also other genetic information.
+Duchenne muscular dystrophy is caused by an abnormality of a gene located on the X chromosome and thus it mainly affects boys.
+This gene is responsible for the production of a protein, so-called dystrophin, in the muscle cells.
+This means that patients suffering from this condition do not produce the dystrophin protein or produce non-functional dystrophin.
 Duchenne muscular dystrophy is chronically debilitating and life-threatening.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, Duchenne muscular dystrophy affected approximately 0.36 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 18,227 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, Duchenne muscular dystrophy affected approximately 0.36 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 17,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

-At the time of submission of the application for orphan designation, no satisfactory method had been authorised in the European Union for treatment of the condition.
-Treatment of patients with Duchenne muscular dystrophy primarily involves physiotherapy as supportive treatments.
+At the time of submission of the application for orphan designation, no satisfactory method had been authorised in the EU for treatment of the condition.
+Treatment of patients with Duchenne muscular dystrophy primarily involves physiotherapy as a supportive treatment.